Unidata/netcdf-c/docs/nczarr.md

 ## URL Format
 The URL is the usual format.
 ````
-scheme:://host:port/path?query#fragment format
+protocol:://host:port/path?query#fragment
 ````
+See the document "quickstart_paths" for details about using URLs.

-There are some details that are important.
+There are, however, some details that are important.
-- Scheme: this should be _https_ or _s3_,or _file_.
+- Protocol: this should be _https_ or _s3_,or _file_.
-  The _s3_ scheme is equivalent
-  to "https" plus setting "mode=nczarr,s3" (see below).
+  The _s3_ scheme is equivalent to "https" plus setting "mode=nczarr,s3" (see below).
 Specifying "file" is mostly used for testing, but is used to support directory tree or zipfile format storage.
-- Host: Amazon S3 defines three forms: _Virtual_, _Path_, and _S3_
-  + _Virtual_: the host includes the bucket name as in __bucket.s3.&lt;region&gt;.amazonaws.com__
-  + _Path_: the host does not include the bucket name, but rather the bucket name is the first segment of the path.
-    For example __s3.&lt;region&gt;.amazonaws.com/bucket__
-  + _S3_: the protocol is "s3:" and if the host is a single name, then it is interpreted as the bucket.
-The region is determined using the algorithm in Appendix E.
-  + _Other_: It is possible to use other non-Amazon cloud storage, but that is cloud library dependent.
-- Query: currently not used.
-- Fragment: the fragment is of the form _key=value&key=value&..._.
-  Depending on the key, the _value_ part may be left out and some default value will be used.

 ## Client Parameters